About Hospital Pharmacy

 • Career structure sub-committee

-There are 15 elected members of the National Executive Committee.
+There are 15 elected positions on the National Executive Committee.
 Meetings of the National Executive are held once monthly in Dublin.

 History of the HPAI